Minor League Baseball Diversity Initiative

 Youth Leadership Academy

-The inaugural Minor League Baseball Youth Leadership Academy was held from July 26-31, 2011.
-It combined the history, principles and structure of the sport of baseball and provided an opportunity for at-risk youth to develop and master leadership and life skills.
+In the summer of 2011, Minor League Baseball held a Youth Leadership Academy at Vero Beach Sports Village for at-risk youth between the ages of 13-15.
+The event combined the history, principles and structure of the sport of baseball and provided an opportunity for participating youth to develop and master leadership and life skills.

 Featured speakers included Sharon Robinson, author, educational consultant and daughter of Jackie Robinson; Branch Rickey, Pacific Coast League President and grandson of Branch Rickey, who signed Jackie Robinson to the Brooklyn Dodgers; Dr. Ishmail Conway, chairman of Mass Communications Department at Virginia State University and motivational speaker on student leadership, child advocacy, community development and African-American culture; Tim Flanagan, author and owner/lead consultant at Flanagan Custom Leadership Solutions; Virginia Flanagan, teacher and prevention expert who specializes in conflict management, communication, goal setting, problem solving and perspective taking; and Florida A&M student B.K.
 Jackson, an energetic 20-year-old saxophone sensation who has received numerous awards and has opened for many nationally renowned artists.

 The catalyst for the Youth Leadership Academy was a similar program executed in 2010 through the city of New Orleans.
-Activities for the New Orleans group included the importance of education, health and wellness, as well as a special session with Sharon Robinson, daughter of Jackie Robinson, about "Breaking Barriers" and overcoming challenges in life, which ws also part of the inaugural Youth Leadership Academy.
+Activities for the New Orleans group included the importance of education, health and wellness, as well as a special session with Sharon Robinson, daughter of Jackie Robinson, about "Breaking Barriers" and overcoming challenges in life, which was also part of the Minor League Baseball Youth Leadership Academy.

-This Youth Leadership Academy served to enhance and enrich the participants' academic achievements, exposed participants to life skills, positive peer development, career opportunities, personal development and health and wellness.
-The program not only promoted their future through individual growth, but also built their resumé and provided exposure to experiences encouraged for college entrance.
+The Academy served to enhance and enrich the participants' academic achievements, exposed participants to life skills, positive peer development, career opportunities, personal development and health and wellness.
+The program not only promoted their future through individual growth, but also built their résumé and provided exposure to experiences encouraged for college entrance.

 Long Ball Program